 Like we mentioned a bit ago, social media, web traffic, text-based recruiting platforms, and geofencing/geolocating campaigns are going to be critical drivers of interest and applications in your positions, but executing these avenues of recruitment and employer branding means you have to be equipped and possess the right digital infrastructure to incorporate these methods of outreach.

 It might sound silly or even elementary, but there are still far too many companies (particularly in the health industry) that are not leveraged in these ways and thus cannot deploy these digital tactics and strategies to find the top talent they need.

 Take a look at the analytics for the candidate information or application webpage on your company's website.
 I'll make a fairly hefty wager that most traffic comes from a mobile device – a tablet, a smartphone, or a hybrid laptop/tablet.
-Recruiters know that numbers don't lie, and data tells the story and making sure you're ready for email and mobile to take center stage will ensure you're not playing from behind for the remainder of 2021.
+Recruiters know that numbers don't lie, and data tells the story and making sure you're ready for email and mobile to take center stage will ensure you're not playing from behind.

 Social media push

 Let's save the most obvious trend for last: social media is going to be a significant element of employer branding and recruitment marketing for not only 2021, but most likely for the near, mid, and long-term future.
 But what's perhaps less obvious is that recruiters are going to (and quickly) have to reinvent themselves as social media marketers if they hope to keep pace with the recruitment trends and remain engaged and plugged-in with what today's talent pool is looking for in terms of candidate experience.